The 10 Best Exercises for Women

 Do 10 reps of the circuit.

 Triceps kickbacks (and their best exercise cousin skull crushers) are stellar at zoning in on triceps, sure, but they also hit your traps, which many women overlook, says Brennan.
-And apart from balancing out your biceps and keeping your arms strong, hitting your traps and triceps will also make your arms look amazing.
+And apart from balancing out your biceps and keeping your arms strong, hitting your traps and triceps during arm workouts for women will also make your arms look amazing.
 Try this workout for women with light weights and high reps, or if you prefer, step up to a weight you can do with good form for 10 to 15 reps.
 (Related: When to Use Light vs. Heavy Weights)

 - Start in lunge position, holding 2 to 3-pound dumbbells, with back heel on the ground.